Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    ```

    > [!NOTE]
-   > A callback set with `setWriteValueRequestCallback()` function overwrites any previously set `WriteValueRequestCallback` on this descriptor.
+   > A callback set with `setWriteValueRequestCallback()` overwrites any previously set `WriteValueRequestCallback` on this descriptor.

    > [!NOTE]
    > The callbacks described here can also be registered by putting them in `BluetoothGATTServerCharacteristicInit` or `BluetoothGATTServerDescriptorInit`.